CaiB/ColorChord.NET/README.md

 # ColorChord.NET
-My WIP port of [CNLohr's ColorChord2](https://github.com/cnlohr/colorchord) to C#.NET, allowing for more flexibility and extendability.
+My port of [CNLohr's ColorChord2](https://github.com/cnlohr/colorchord) to C#.NET, allowing for more flexibility and extendability.
 Also includes significantly more documentation, see below for explanations of all modes & config options.

 **[You can find binary downloads here.](https://github.com/CaiB/ColorChord.NET/releases)**